 Life expectancy for breast cancer is based on studies of many people with the condition.
 These statistics can’t predict your personal outcome — each person’s outlook is different.

 The following factors can affect your life expectancy with metastatic breast cancer:

 - your general health

-- hormone receptors on cells with cancer
+- hormone receptors and HER2 receptors on cells with cancer

 - the types of tissue that the cancer has affected

 The symptoms of stage 4 breast cancer depend on the location of the cancer and where it has spread in your body.